DEGJS/domEvent/README.md

 ## Browser Support

-Breakpoints depends on the following browser APIs:
+DomEvent depends on the following browser APIs:
 + [Promise](https://github.com/stefanpenner/es6-promise)

 To support legacy browsers, you'll need to include polyfills for the above APIs.